Education for Sustainable Development

 Students and staff holding Sustainable Development Goals cubes

-We see the purpose of ESD being that learners are supported to develop the knowledge, skills, values and behaviours necessary to be empowered and equipped to take action to support sustainability, and tackle and cope with the environmental, social and economic challenges we face today and in the future.
+"Learners are supported to develop the knowledge, skills, values and behaviours necessary to be empowered and equipped to take action to support sustainability, and tackle and cope with the environmental, social and economic challenges we face today and in the future."

 Successful Education for Sustainable Development can be achieved by incorporating the following three key elements into programme curricula

-1. Learning outcomes and course content related to sustainable development
+1. Intended Learning Outcomes and course content related to sustainable development

 2. Developing competencies for sustainability

 As well as the relevant knowledge, it is also important to develop wider competencies that will help learners to tackle and cope with sustainability challenges.
-Therefore, learning outcomes should be aligned with key competencies for sustainable development.
+Therefore, learning outcomes should be aligned with key competencies for sustainability.
 There are a number of sustainability competency frameworks, including:

-Competencies within these frameworks include critical thinking, systems thinking, collaboration and self-awareness.
+Competencies within these frameworks include critical thinking, systems thinking, collaboration, self-awareness, adaptability, communication skills, perseverance, empathy and compassion.

 3. Using transformative pedagogical approaches and learning environments